-Once you know where you’re at versus where you need to get to, start adding more protein into your diet.
+Once you know how much you’re eating compared to how much protein you should getting, start adding more protein into your diet.
 Use the protein handout to continue tracking how much you’re eating until you reach your goal.
-While getting it from food is best, if you need a bit of help to reach your goal, supplement your diet with a high-quality protein powder.
-Good protein powders will provide about 20 grams of protein per serving.
+While getting it from food is best, if you need a bit of help to reach your goal supplement with a high-quality protein powder.
+Good protein powders provide about 20 grams of protein per serving.

-When I’ve helped my patients transition into eating healthier, I encouraged them to use the handouts I’d provide as tools to help them make sure they’re eating the right way.
-However, once eating this way becomes a habit, there’s no need to continue using the handouts or calculating how much they’re eating.
-And isn’t that the point–to develop healthy habits that are helping us reach our goals instead of following old, destructive ways of living that are slowly making us sick?
+When I’ve helped my patients transition into eating healthier, the protien handout helped them make sure they’re eating the right way.
+Once eating healthier becomes a habit, there’s no need to continue using the handouts or calculating how much you’re eating.
+And isn’t that the point?
+To develop healthy habits that are helping you reach your goal instead of following old, destructive ways of living that are slowly making you sick?

-More detailed information and tips on how you can transition into eating more protein (and an overall healthier diet to also reduce your risk of heart disease, cancer, obesity, and diabetes) are in my blog, Dr. Neustadt’s 3 Steps to Eating Healthy for Life.
+In my Dr. Neustadt’s 3 Steps to Eating Healthy for Life blog I give tips on how you can transition into eating a healthier diet to also reduce your risk of heart disease, cancer, obesity, and diabetes,

-If You Like This, You May Also Enjoy
+If You Like This, You Might Also Enjoy

 Osteoporosis by itself is scary and dangerous.
 If you have osteoporosis and break a hip there’s up to a 40% chance you’ll die within six months, and up to 20% chance that you’ll be dead within the year.

 The use of botanical medicines in women’s healthcare is an ancient practice.
 Dong quai (Angelica sinensis) has been used in Traditional Chinese Medicine (TCM) for at least two thousand years and black cohosh (Cimicifuga racemosa) by Native Americans for centuries.